Invest In Real Estate Private Equity to Drive Capital Growth

 Who is an accredited investor?

-To classify as an accredited investor, you must have assets totaling at least $1 million, without counting your primary residences.
+To be classified as an accredited investor, you must have assets totaling at least $1 million, without counting your primary residence.
 Alternatively, you must earn a steady annual income of at least $200,000.
 Couples are eligible for most private equity real estate funds if they have had a joint income of $300,000 or more for the past two years.

 What is a minimum investment?

 The old initial capital contribution standard for investors was $100,000 to $250,000.
 However, new regulations have significantly lowered these requirements.
-For example, Paperfree has a minimum investment requirement of only $25,000 on its funds.
+For example, Paperfree requires a minimum investment of only $25,000 in its funds.